im0j/GRTPP/Readme.md

 # Graph Recurrent Temporal Point Process

-This page is the supplementary material for <anonymous>.
+This page is the supplementary material.

 ## Environment Setting